Mark Camacho

-Mark Camacho (born April 12, 1964) is a Canadian film, television and voice actor.
+Mark Camacho is a Canadian character actor.

 Career

-He has starred in live-action films, but is best known for his voice acting roles, such as Oliver Frensky in Arthur, Lyle in Animal Crackers, Dad in Rotten Ralph, George Martin in Spaced Out, Harry and Dragon in Potatoes and Dragons, Jerry Atric in Samurai Pizza Cats, Gantlos in the English-language version of Winx Club, Zob in Monster Allergy, Conrad Cupmann in the Amazon Jack films and Zösky in Kaput and Zösky.
+He has starred in live-action films, but is best known for his voice acting roles, such as Oliver Frensky in Arthur, Lyle in Animal Crackers, Dad in Rotten Ralph, George Martin in Spaced Out, Harry and Dragon in Potatoes and Dragons, Jerry Atric in Samurai Pizza Cats, Gantlos in the English-language version of Winx Club, Zob in Monster Allergy, Conrad Cupmann in the Amazon Jack films and Zösky in Kaput & Zösky.
 He also voiced the character of Jeri Skalnic in Still Life.

 In the 2007 Bob Dylan biopic I'm Not There, Camacho plays the part of Norman, based upon Dylan's manager Albert Grossman.
 He was later cast in Punisher: War Zone as one of Jigsaw's surviving men.

 He is married to actress and fellow Montreal native Pauline Little.
 Their son, Jesse Camacho, is also an actor, best known for the television series Less Than Kind.